Links to all Articles & Photos:

 Thomas R. & Deborah A. Fletcher

 Glamorous and glitzy?
 You bet.
 That’s Nashville.
 It’s expected.
-What one may not expect are the culture, history, and earthy, friendly feel to this sizable city with a metropolitan area population 1.23 million.
-Nashville has a long history on her way from "Fort Nashborough," as she was founded on the banks of the Cumberland River in 1779 as part of the Carolina Territory, to becoming known as "Music City USA.".
+What one may not expect are the culture, history, and earthy, friendly feel to this sizable city with a metropolitan area population 1.83 million.
+Nashville has a long, distinct history, from her 1779 founding on the banks of the Cumberland River as “Fort Nashborough,” as part of the Carolina Territory, to becoming “Music City USA”.
 That history is reflected in some of the area attractions such as The Hermitage, home of President Andrew Jackson, Travellers Rest and Belle Meade Plantation, and you’ll find plenty of culture at the Frist Center for the Visual Arts.

 In Nashville, you may simply bump into a star or two while seeing the city.
 For instance, after dancing a bit at the Wildhorse Saloon, we briefly dropped by a couple of honky-tonks along Broadway–just to see what they’re like.
 In one of those, at the end of the bar, was the guy who held the number one spot on country music radio.
 Most patrons didn’t realize who he was–just another guy having a drink.
 Eating out is another way to bump into the locals.
 Well known for its fine dining, the Sunset Grill provided another close encounter where a well-known singer/songwriter dined a couple of tables away.
 Our visit took place during the annual Tin Pan South Songwriters Festival.
 Nashville was overflowing with songwriters and events.
 The intimacy of the performing venues needs mentioning as we were taken by the stature of performers, the small venue sizes and the proximity to the performers.